Mercymerine/Projects_project/README.md

 Visualize data relationships and identify correlations between features.

 ### Dataset
-The dataset used in this project was obtained from Kaggle:
+The dataset used in this project was obtained from Kaggle:https://www.kaggle.com/datasets/priyanka841/breast-cancer-wisconsin
-Cancer Data

  Features: